-Isn’t there a special magic that comes with camping?
-Sleeping under the wide-open night sky, cooking your own food over a fire, and the way that time seems to pass a little slower sans the usual frenetic routine.
+Ah, family camping: Sleeping under the stars, s’mores by the fire… time seems to pass a little slower in the woods, doesn’t it?
 And for kids, that magic just seems to be magnified.
 One of the things many of us parents most look forward to during a weekend of roughing it with the kids?
 Why, scaring them, of course.
 Just a little bit!
 Because nothing says “camping” quite like gathering around the fire to tell a few spooky tales.
 But nobody wants to give a kid nightmares, so how do you settle on the stories that are just scary enough?

 For the itty-bitty campers in your midst, even a story that starts out scary and twists into a funny ending can be a little too much for them.
 Mélanie Watts’ Scaredy Squirrel books are a favorite among kids, and Scaredy Squirrel Goes Camping will teach them that even in the great outdoors, there’s nothing terrifying about camping with family or friends.